j4lley/synthetizen/README.md

 ### How do I get set up? ###

-+ Dependencies.
-3xposure render has been tested under Windows 8.1 and Windows 10 in 32bit.
++ Dependencies. synthetizen has been tested under Windows 10 in 64bit.
   Basically, you will need CMake, vcpkg and Qt5

 + Summary of set up: